stelzinga/MF/MGT_99.Legend.md

 - Which constraints and dependencies affect the manner in which the Services are created and maintained (Environment)

 The Bottom Profile Tree focuses on:
-- How is the Top Profile Tree is achieved (Operations)
+- How is the Top Profile Tree achieved (Operations)
 - How are Operations improved (Management)
 - How is Management aided (Business Functions & Tools)